 program".
 It is desirable to be able to run the program directly from source

 - The first item on the command line that is neither an option nor part of an option.
-(In other words, the item that until now has been the class name.)
+(In other words, the item that previously has been the class name.)

 If the "class name" identifies an existing file with the

-source-file mode will be selected, with that file to be compiled and run.
+source-file mode is selected, with that file to be compiled and run.

 If the file does not have the